Erikang20/angular-shopping-cart/readme.md

-Create an Angular app to add products to a shopping cart
+An Angular app to add products to a shopping cart